SeCRETs OF THE MANSION

 Explore the mansion

-Secrets of the Mansion is a retro-inspired puzzle game where players step into the role of Alex, who receives a mysterious letter from his uncle.
+Secrets of the Mansion A retro inspired puzzle game where players step into the role of Alex, who receives a mysterious letter from his uncle.
 As Alex explores the mansion, players solve puzzles and gradually uncover the secrets hidden within its walls.

-This was my second school project in Unity where we had 4 weeks to finish it was an important learning experience in both level and puzzle design.
+This was my second school project in Unity, completed over four weeks, and it became an important learning experience in both level and puzzle design.

-I contributed as one of the level designers, where my responsibilities included:
+I contributed as one of the level designers, with responsibilities that included:

-From the concepting phase onward, I was actively involved in shaping the original idea, brainstorming mechanics, and refining the vision with the team.
-During development, I worked closely with programmers to ensure that newly implemented features integrated seamlessly into the gameplay loop.
+From the concepting phase onward, I was involved in shaping the original idea, brainstorming mechanics, and refining the vision with the team.
+During development, I worked closely with programmers to ensure that newly implemented features integrated smoothly into the gameplay loop.

-My primary focus was on level design, puzzle design, and implementation.
+My main focus was level design, puzzle design, and implementation.
 I began by sketching concepts and layouts in Miro, then moved into Unity to block out and iteratively refine the puzzles.

 My work

-The project started with a vote on which concept we wanted to develop.
-I created a paper prototype in Miro that is shown below and that was what sold the idea to the team.
-Once the direction was set the collaboration began.
+The project began with a vote on which concept we wanted to develop.
+I created a paper prototype in Miro, shown below, which convinced the team to move forward with the idea.
+Once the direction was set, collaboration began in earnest.

 I was responsible for two of the three rooms in the final game.
-Every layout started in Miro where we sketched the level map and the early puzzle ideas.
-After that I moved into Unity and built the rooms in engine using ProBuilder.
-I worked a lot hands on in engine throughout the whole project.
+Every layout started in Miro, where we sketched the level map and early puzzle concepts.
+After that, I moved into Unity and built the rooms in engine using ProBuilder.
+I remained hands-on in engine throughout the entire project.

-We began with a game design document that acted as a living document and helped us keep a clear picture of the project as it grew.
+We started with a game design document that acted as a living document, helping us maintain a clear picture of the project as it evolved.

-I also handled all the animations that were captured and later rigged through Mixamo.
-In code I created a retro inspired camera switch system that I am a big fan of and it helped reinforce the tone of the game.
-Near the end of development I teamed up with one of the programmers to add a PSX style shader to the game.
-It was implemented during the last days of production and I am very proud that we managed to make it work in such a short time.
+I also handled all the animations, which were captured and later rigged through Mixamo.
+On the coding side, I created a retro-inspired camera switch system that I am particularly proud of, as it helped reinforce the game’s tone.
+Near the end of development, I teamed up with one of the programmers to add a PSX-style shader.
+It was implemented during the final days of production, and I am very proud that we managed to make it work in such a short timeframe.

 This is the paper prototype i made using Miro.